DavidKosf/GraderPlus/README.md

 #### mg_isFunction
 This function checks if the solution is a function (defined header, etc.).
 Result will be true, if the solution is indeed a function.
 This function supports AST.
-String patterns that should be avoided in file names can be given as varargin inputs.
+Filename patterns that should be avoided during reflection can be given as varargin inputs.

 ```matlab
 % Checking if solution is a function